Please enter search term here.

 Drivers who want to maintain run-flat capability and need an all-season performance tire to cope with winter weather now have a variety of good replacement tires to choose from.

-The Michelin Pilot Sport A/S Plus ZP puts the performance in performance run-flat with a blend of sporty handling, good traction and reasonable road manners.
-The Bridgestone Potenza RE960AS Pole Position RFT shows how close the best run-flat design comes to matching the ride quality of conventional tires while still delivering good handling and traction.
-Out on the road in everyday driving, the Pirelli P Zero Nero All Season Run Flat isn't far behind, but would benefit from an increase in wet traction.
-And rounding out the test group is the Yokohama AVID ENVigor ZPS which can't quite match the ride quality of the best and doesn't have their wet traction either.
+The Michelin Pilot Sport A/S Plus ZP puts the performance in performance run-flat, with a blend of sporty handling, good traction and reasonable road manners.
+The Bridgestone Potenza RE960AS Pole Position RFT shows how close the best run-flat design comes to matching the ride quality of conventional tires, while still delivering good handling and dry/wet traction.
+Winter traction is not one of this tire's strong suits.
+Out on the road in everyday driving the Pirelli P Zero Nero All Season Run Flat isn't far behind, and in the snow this tire delivers good start, stop and turning traction.
+It would benefit from an increase in wet grip, though.
+And rounding out the test group is the Yokohama AVID ENVigor ZPS, which can't match the ride quality, wet traction or winter weather capability of the others.

 Bridgestone Potenza RE960AS Pole Position RFT (Run-Flat Ultra High Performance All-Season): The Potenza RE960AS Pole Position RFT is an Ultra High Performance All-Season self-supporting replacement run-flat tire developed for drivers looking for enhanced ride quality and all-season traction for sports cars, sports coupes and performance sedans originally equipped with O.E. run-flat tires.
 It features Bridgestone 3G RFT Technology designed to offer almost the same riding comfort as conventional tires while providing temporary extended mobility for a distance of 50 miles at up to 50 mph even after a puncture has allowed complete air pressure loss.
 Potenza RE960AS Pole Position RFT tires are also designed to provide year-round driving flexibility by offering predictable handling, traction and control on dry and wet roads, as well as in light snow.
 Read more.